-No Hong Kong profits tax has been provided for the years ended 31 December 2023 and 2022 since there was no tax assessable profit generated from Hong Kong.
+No Hong Kong profits tax has been provided for the years ended 31 December 2024 and 2023 since there was no tax assessable profit generated from Hong Kong.
 Taxation on profits outside Hong Kong has been calculated on the estimated assessable profit for the year at the rates of taxation prevailing in the regions/countries in which the Group operates.

-10 Income tax expense (Continued)
+10 Income tax (credit)/expense (Continued)